Networks-it-uc3m/L2S-M/additional-info/development.md

 1. **Custom installation**: The source code for `l2sm-controller` is hosted in a separate repository.
 Refer to it to see how this component works and how to change it and deploy it manually.

-2. **Configuration**: Specify the IP address the `l2sm-controller` is working on in the `deployOperator.yaml` and `deploySwitch.yaml` files, in the L2S-M/deployment/custom-installation/ directory.
+2. **Configuration**: Specify the IP address the `l2sm-controller` is working on in the `deployOperator.yaml` and `deploySwitch.yaml` files, in the [custom-installation](../deployments/custom-installation/) directory.

-3. **Custom Installation**: Follow the custom installation instructions exactly as described in the `custom-installation` directory.
+3. **Custom Installation**: Follow the custom installation instructions exactly as described in the [custom-installation](../deployments/custom-installation/) directory.

 ### L2SM-Operator

-Note: you need python3 and the requirements specified in the L2S-M/src/operator/requirements.txt to run it.
+>**Note:** you need python3 and the requirements specified in the [L2S-M/src/operator/requirements.txt](../src/operator/requirements.txt) to run it.

-1. **Custom Installation**: Follow the custom installation steps up to the controller part.

-2. **Database Setup**: Run the MySQL development database using `mysql-development.yaml`.
+1. **Database Setup**: Run the MySQL development database using `mysql-development.yaml`.

-3. **Configuration**: Update `launch.json` with the `l2sm-controller` service IP and the database IP.
+2. **Configuration**: Update `launch.json` with the `l2sm-controller` service IP Address and the database IP Address.
 This file has been made to help launching the application locally.

-4. **Debugging**: In Visual Studio Code, run the debug Kopf application.
+3. **Debugging**: In Visual Studio Code, run the debug Kopf application.
 It will launch the app in a terminal, but it doesn't allow actual debugging tools such as custom breakpoints, as it's not a feature in kopf applications.

 ### L2SM-Switch

 1. **Deployment**: Deploy `l2sm-switch` normally, ensuring to comment out `initContainers` in the YAML file.
-Remove the initial configuration script by using as input args: ["sleep infinity"]
+Remove the initial configuration script by using as input spec.container.args: ["sleep infinity"]

 2. **Debugging**: For debugging, remove the initial configuration script by and use `exec -it` on the pods to achieve the desired configuration.
-Since it doesn’t run any background process, no specific image is needed, the current one implements custom commands that enable the current configuration.
+Since it doesn’t run any background process, no specific image is needed, the current one implements custom commands that enable the current configuration, you can check in the script [L2S-M/src/switch/setup_switch.sh](../src/switch/setup_switch.sh) how the configuration is made.